-Explain Your No-Labels Relationship To Your Parents Like This To Avoid Drama
+This Is How To Explain Your No-Labels Relationship To Your Parents, Sans Drama

 If you've never been interrogated by your parents about your love life, first off: What's your secret?
 And second, consider yourself #blessed, because it can get real awkward, real fast.
 This is especially true when faced with the seemingly impossible task of explaining a no-labels relationship to your parents.
 Because how do you explain that you and this person go on dates, have sex, and have met each other's friends, but you're not technically "in a relationship"?
 How do you make them understand that in today's dating culture, this is perfectly chill as long as you're both chill with it?
 It's nerve-wracking to think that they'll judge or won't approve.

 One important factor to consider before you tell your parents about your romantic relationship is what the nature of your parent-child relationship with them is like.
 Certified sexuality professional Janielle Bryan says that safety should be top of mind.
 If you think your parents won't approve of your relationship to the point that the conversation would jeopardize your safety, keep it to yourself for now.
 "There's a difference between not taking it well, and [threatening your] safety," Bryan tells Elite Daily.
 "If you believe that telling your family about the nature of your relationship will cause harm, then it's best to not disclose."

 In a similar vein, if you know it's going to be an uncomfortable conversation, don't bring it up until you're ready.
 "If your family has strong opinions and feels entitled to share them freely, you might want to hold back," Dr. Alexandra Solomon, a licensed clinical psychologist and relationship expert, previously told Elite Daily. "[But] if your parents are awesome at meeting you where you are and providing support and encouragement, go for it."